Berthold Werner, Public Domain, via Wikimedia Commons

 Overview

-The Basilica of San Francesco in Assisi, Italy, is a Roman Catholic sanctuary built to house the tomb of St. Francis of Assisi (1182–1226), founder of the Franciscan order.
-The complex is constructed into a hillside and consists of two superimposed churches—the Lower Basilica and the Upper Basilica—along with a crypt containing the saint’s remains.
-It is recognized as a UNESCO World Heritage Site.
+The Basilica of San Francesco in Assisi, Italy, is a Roman Catholic church built to house the tomb of St. Francis of Assisi (1182–1226), founder of the Franciscan order.
+Set into a hillside, the complex consists of two churches built one above the other, the Lower Basilica and the Upper Basilica, with a crypt holding the saint's remains.
+It remains an active Franciscan church and a major Catholic pilgrimage site, and a UNESCO World Heritage Site.

 Present